Office hours: Tuesday, 12:00 pm - 14:00 pm

 The laboratory, which was developed with lecturers from Google Italy, focuses on operational management of digital communication campaigns.
 It allows students to learn how to correctly market products and services on the web through SEO strategies and display advertising, with the goal of maximizing return on investment.

-The laboratory, developed jointly with ISTAT, provides students with practical skills to analyze a company or brand's online image and reputation by monitoring the “sentiment” generated by digital user ratings and comments.
+The laboratory, developed in collaboration with ISTAT, provides students with practical skills for analysing the online imagine and reputation of a company or brand by monitoring the “sentiment” generated by the ratings and comments of digital users.

 The course delves into the structure and definition of the metaverse and virtual reality by focusing on the tools and software for creating VR environments and on digital marketing strategies for the metaverse, in order to develop a store design project in VR.